 The issue is, procrastinating on minor oral health problems can later lead to serious complications.
 Common dental problems of cerebral palsy patients include:

 When overactive reflexes and lack of muscle control make dental treatment uncomfortable and exceedingly difficult, patients have the ability to choose a sedation technique.
-Sedation will help calm the body, allowing for a safe and relaxing dental visit.
+Sedation will help calm the body and get rid of anxiety, allowing for a safe and relaxing dental visit.
 That way, when cerebral palsy patients are in need of multiple procedures, dental specialists will most likely be able to complete them in one visit.

 Examples of dental treatments we commonly provide include: